LoubnaEA/BondPySQL/README.md

 # BondPySQL

 BondPySQL is a playful repository designed to make learning Python and SQL an engaging and fun experience.
-Here, you'll explore the world of relationships and digital interactions through the lens of SQL queries.
+Here, you'll explore the world of relationships and digital connections through the lens of SQL queries.
 Data manipulation doesn't have to be a serious chore.
-By injecting a lighthearted theme of past loves and connections, BondPySQL aims to make the learning process enjoyable and memorable.

 ## Contributing